intermine/im-docs/docs/database/data-sources/library/index.rst

 ================================

 This page lists the current sources available for use in InterMine.
 All the sources here are found as ready-to-use JARs in the central repository, `JCenter <https://jcenter.bintray.com/org/intermine/>`_.
-Look at `FlyMine <https://github.com/intermine/flymine/blob/master/project.xml>`_ for examples of how to use these sources.

 You can also add your own sources to load custom file formats, see :doc:`/database/data-sources/custom/index` for more information.
 In addition, the :doc:`/get-started/tutorial/index` contains detailed steps on creating sources for a variety of different data formats.